 Steve fills the free time he has left playing basketball, golf, fair weather camping and expanding his collection of records and rock posters.

 But, none of this would be any fun without the love and support of Steve’s family.
-Steve has been married for 11 years to his wonderful wife Jill and has two boys aged 8 and 6, with another little one on the way.
+Steve has been married for 12 years to his wonderful wife Jill and has two boys aged 9 and 7, and a 10 month old girl.

 Along with his wife Darcy, Tim has two children and resides in Edmonton.